benjiemalinao87/queue-services/lessons_learn.md

 - - Dashboard statistics must collect data from all queue types (immediate and scheduled)
 - - Proper error detection improves reliability and monitoring capabilities

+## Fix SMS metrics tracking by adding required fields for proper worker integration (May 7, 2025)

+## Redis Connection Handling

+### Problem
+Redis connection timeouts and "Command timed out" errors can occur when:
+- The application starts before Redis is fully ready to accept connections
+- Initial commands (like ping) are sent too early
+- Docker containers or cloud services have race conditions during startup

+### Solution
+1. Implemented a `waitForRedisReady` utility that:
+   - Attempts to connect to Redis with exponential backoff
+   - Uses a separate connection for health checks
+   - Has configurable retry attempts and timeouts
+   - Properly closes connections after checks

+2. Modified queue configuration to:
+   - Check Redis readiness before creating queues/workers
+   - Use async initialization for queue options
+   - Cache the readiness state to avoid redundant checks

+### Best Practices
+- Always verify Redis is ready before initializing queues
+- Use exponential backoff for retries
+- Keep health check connections separate from main queue connections
+- Clean up health check connections properly
+- Set appropriate timeouts for different environments

+### What Not To Do
+- Don't remove health checks entirely
+- Don't use infinite retry loops
+- Don't keep health check connections open
+- Don't ignore connection cleanup
+- Don't use fixed delays between retries